-May 14, 2019, was significant concerning Philippine history because it was the day when the Philippines officially becomes a party to the Apostille Convention.
-That means that the Department of Foreign Affairs will no longer issue certificates of authentication (popularly known as “red ribbon”) for all Philippine documents to be used in all Country members starting May 14, 2019.
+May 14, 2019, was a significant day concerning Philippine history because it was the day when the Philippines officially becomes a party to the Apostille Convention.
+Henceforth, the Department of Foreign Affairs will no longer issue certificates of authentication (popularly known as “red ribbon”) for all Philippine documents to be used in all Country members starting May 14, 2019.

 This is an Article related to US Embassy Manila Notary.
 If you have questions regarding notary of documents for use in the United States, please email us at firstname.lastname@example.org and we shall be glad to assist you.